A world free of high-risk roads

 Set Network and Corridor Level Star Ratings

-With the safety vision for the road system established, the right mix of infrastructure investment and speed management can be identified to reach the desired target.
+With the vision for the safety performance of the road system established, the right mix of infrastructure investment and speed management can be identified to reach the desired target.
 In many cases well-focussed maintenance level activities (e.g. better signage, clear footpaths, clear roadsides, good line-marking) may be all that is required (e.g. Global Policy Case Study; Malaysia Case Study).

 Establish a Safer Roads Fund